 It’s an efficient self-regulating energy management system.

-Exogenous ketones provide your body with a direct source of energy, which means that your body no longer needs to break down fat cells to make its own endogenous ketones (Denoted by the pink “X” on the flow-chart).
+Exogenous ketones provide your body with a direct source of energy, which when elevated, means that your body no longer needs to break down fat cells to make its own endogenous ketones (Denoted by the pink “X” on the flow-chart).

 Exogenous ketone supplements trigger the same feedback mechanism as endogenous ketones and could therefore potentially inhibit the breakdown of body fat.